 Do you have an idea to reduce waste or improve sustainability on campus?

 Undergraduate individuals (or teams) are invited to propose an environmentally-themed mini-case-study focused on improving sustainability or eliminating a source of waste on campus.
 (For instance, students at another institution proposed switching the default on all university printers to double-sided, potentially saving thousands of sheets of paper per day.)
 The competition provides a way for students to apply their knowledge and skills creatively to imagine new ways for UD to improve its environmental footprint.
 The competition is open to all majors.

 Winning individuals or teams will be awarded monetary prizes: $250 for first place and $100 for second place in the form of Amazon and/or Visa gift cards.
 Additionally, winners will be fast-tracked into the Green Grants Program if they want to potentially turn their idea into a reality!

 Noah Kennedy, a senior UD student who led his team to victory in 2017, emphasized that the competition should attract students from all majors to get innovative and put what they’ve learned to the test.
 “My team definitely enjoyed participating in the competition,” he said.
 “As engineering students, we appreciated the opportunity to get creative and apply what we’ve learned in class to a real-world situation.”

 Want to participate?

-Previous year’s winning teams have proposed a variety of plans including dining hall composting, a retailer-supported coffee mug initiative, clotheslines instead of dryers, rain gardens, and a recycling chute; see these pages for details: Spring 2016 and Spring 2015.
+Previous year’s winning individuals/teams have proposed a variety of plans including dining hall composting, a retailer-supported coffee mug initiative, clotheslines instead of dryers, rain gardens, and a recycling chute; see these pages for details: Spring 2016 and Spring 2015.
 Applicants should discuss potential solutions to an existing environmental dilemma, including feasibility for UD’s campus.
 Evaluations will be based on feasibility, creativity and exactitude.

 Copyright © 2022 | MH Corporate basic by MH Themes